openemr/openemr/README.md

 ### Support

-Community and Professional support can be found [here](https://open-emr.org/wiki/index.php/OpenEMR_Support_Guide).
+Professional support can be found [here](https://open-emr.org/wiki/index.php/OpenEMR_Support_Guide).

 Extensive documentation and forums can be found on the [OpenEMR website](https://open-emr.org).